Identity Broker Overview

 |---|---|---|

-| Cookie Name | Primus.Session | Prefixed with __Host- in non-development environments. |
+| Cookie Name | Primus.Session | Prefixed with __Host- in non-development environments for maximum browser security. |